Breast Cancer in men

 And I was in pain and I pressed the pump and it didn’t seem to work.
 And I told her that, and of course all this plumbing in my hand and I remember it was left hand, something was wrong and it wasn’t working anyway.
 So they had to realign all this stuff.
 And then it did work, but for me the morphine was… relief from the pain but it made me very nauseous.
 And I have this dislike of vomiting, so I resisted vomiting for a long time, and then I decided I wasn’t going to have any more of the morphine.
 And I asked them to take it away then.
 Because the threat of vomiting was more horrible to me than the pain I think.

-Breast cancer surgery is now usually done as a day case or with just an overnight stay.
-The length of time that the men stayed in hospital following their surgery varied from as little as one night to seven nights.
-Most men described having drains attached to their bodies (chest and/or underarm) and a few said this had been the most uncomfortable aspect of their surgery.
+Breast cancer surgery is typically done as a day surgery or with an overnight stay.
+The length of time that the people interviewed stayed in hospital following their surgery varied from as little as one to seven nights.
+Most described having drains attached to their bodies (chest and/or underarm) and a few said this had been the most uncomfortable aspect of their surgery.
 Several described not being allowed home from hospital until the fluid in their drain was clear.
-Some went home with their drains still attached and a few talked about it taking a long time for all the fluid to finally drain away.
+Some went home with their drains still attached, and a few talked about it taking a long time for all the fluid to finally drain away.

 Bill said that his drains were removed several days after his surgery.
 He describes it as a 'very strange feeling'.